CloudEngineHub/TesserAct/README.md

 </details>

 ## News
+- [2025-06-19] We provide an efficient RGB+Depth+Normal LoRA fine-tuning script for custom datasets.
 - [2025-06-18] We provide a RGB-only LoRA inference script that achieves the best generalization ability for robotics video generation.
 - [2025-06-06] We have released the training code and data generation scripts!
 - [2025-05-05] We have updated the gallery and added more results on the [project website](https://tesseractworld.github.io).